Clever/sphinx/README.md

 ## What Sphinx is not?

 * This service is NOT focused on preventing Denial of Service (DoS) attacks or requests from malicious clients.
-The goal is to allow the API to transparently exposing rate limiting information to clients and enforce balanced use by partners.
+The goal is to expose rate limiting information to clients and enforce balanced use by API clients.

 * Sphinx only allows for very simplistic forwarding.
 This would primarily be forwarding to a single host per instance of the rate limiter.
 Any advanced routing or request handling should be handled by a _real_ proxy (eg.
 Nginx, HAProxy).

+* _Sphinx_ does not currently listen over _HTTPS_, this keeps the burden of configuring _SSL certificates_ and security outside of _Sphinx_.
+Hopefully there is real load balancing and HTTPS termination before a request hits _Sphinx_.

 ## Rate Limit Headers and Errors

-_Sphinx_ will update the headers on HTTP responses to include details about the rate limit status along with the response from the backend.
+_Sphinx_ will update HTTP response headers for requests that *match limits* to include details about the rate limit status.
+Headers are _[canonicalized](http://golang.org/pkg/net/http/#CanonicalHeaderKey)_, but clients should assume [header names are case insensitive](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2).

- - _X-Rate-Limit-Reset_: Unix timestamp when the rate limit counter will be reset.
+ - _X-RateLimit-Reset_: Unix timestamp when the rate limit counter will be reset.
- - _X-Rate-Limit-Limit_: The total number of requests allowed in a time period.
+ - _X-RateLimit-Limit_: The total number of requests allowed in a time period.
- - _X-Rate-Limit-Remaining_: Number of requests that can be made until the reset time.
+ - _X-RateLimit-Remaining_: Number of requests that can be made until the reset time.
- - _X-Rate-Limit-Bucket_: Name of the rate-limit bucket this request belongs to in the configuration.
+ - _X-RateLimit-Bucket_: Name of the rate-limit bucket this request belongs to in the configuration.

-_bucket names_ and _response body_ can be set in the _Sphinx Configuration_.
+_limit names_ and _response body_ can be set in the _Sphinx Configuration_.

 Request: